JAGANNADH18/Projects-on-openVAS/README.md

-Vulnerability Scanning Report on Kali Linux
+Vulnerability Scanning Report on Kali Linux using openVAS (Greenbone)